Lyf Hotel room with double bed, sofa

 • Vivid Sydney Festival (May/June)

 These are the most expensive times to visit Sydney.
-It’s also wise to check this list of NSW School holiday dates before you plan.
-If you are travelling at these times, you should book early, as early as you can, and expect to pay over $350 a night, even in these “budget” places.
-It’s also a good time to look further into the suburbs or consider Airbnb to nab lower-priced properties!
+Check NSW school holiday dates before you book.
+If you’re travelling at these times, book as early as possible and expect to pay over $350 a night.
+Consider looking further into the suburbs or booking an Airbnb for better value.

 At these times, a quality hostel is a great idea.
 We have a shortlist of our favourite Sydney hostels here.